-Reference to Keeping Children Safe In Education (2024, Part 5) should be made in relation to taking protective action.
-Schools should also refer to the sexual harassment section of the Safeguarding handbook for policy and practice.
-St Katharine's Primary School will take the follow this guidance when responding to incidents of sexual violence and sexual harassment:
+Reference to Keeping Children Safe In Education (2025, Part 5) should be made in relation to taking protective action.
+Schools should also refer to the sexual harassment section of the Safeguarding handbook for more information.
+St Katharine's Primary will follow this guidance when responding to incidents of sexual violence and sexual harassment.